Moving to Metapan, El Salvador

 What is a typical expat home or apartment like in Metapan?

 "A typical expat home or apartment in Metapan, is often located in a safe and secure neighborhood.
 These homes are usually spacious, with multiple bedrooms and bathrooms, a living room, a dining area, and a fully equipped kitchen.
 They often come furnished, with modern appliances and amenities such as air conditioning, internet, and cable TV.
 Some homes may also have a private garden or a patio, offering a beautiful view of the surrounding landscape.
 Many expat homes are located within gated communities, providing additional security.
 These communities often have shared amenities like a swimming pool, a gym, and a playground.
-Despite being modern and comfortable, the cost of living in Metapan is relatively low compared to many Western countries, making it an attractive place for expats," replied a member in Metapan.
+Despite being modern and comfortable, the cost of living in Metapan is relatively low compared to many Western countries, making it an attractive place for expats," remarked one expat who made the move to Metapan.

 What is the average cost of housing in Metapan?